Home » Movies » Riddick (2013)

 Film Music and Composer

 The score for Riddick was composed by Graeme Revell, who also scored Pitch Black.
-His return was a key element in recapturing the original film’s feeling.
-In contrast to the operatic and grand score of The Chronicles of Riddick, Revell’s music for this installment is minimalist, industrial, and atmospheric.
-It relies heavily on percussive beats and tense, ambient soundscapes to build suspense.
-Consequently, the music perfectly complements the film’s gritty survivalist theme and the hostile alien environment.
+His return was a key part of recapturing the original film’s atmosphere.
+Revell’s music utilizes industrial textures and tense, ambient soundscapes to build suspense and magnify the alien desolation.

 Filming Locations